-The Sacrament of Baptism is administered on the first & third Saturday of the month at 11:30 a.m.
+The Sacrament of Baptism is administered on the first & third Saturday of the month at 11:30 a.m. in Spanish and the second and fourth Saturday of the month in English.
 To schedule a baptism, contact the Parish office at 609-646-5611.

 Parents who are planning to have a child baptized at St. Gianna Church are required to attend a Pre-Jordan class.
 These classes are offered on the third Tuesday of every month at 7:00 p.m. in the Parish Hall.
 Both Parents are expected to attend the class.
 Please call the Parish office at 609-646-5611 to register for the Pre-Jordan class and to arrange for a Baptism.
 Registration is required.